mdmarek/topo/README.md

 A library to create in process topologies of goroutines connected by channels.
 Topo does boilerplate work as outlined in http://blog.golang.org/pipelines.
 You receive correctly connected input and output channels, leaving the message processing for you while handling the plumbing.
+Topo strives to be simple, all interaction are via proper Go channels, no wrapping interfaces.

 # Example Code